 The purpose of this course is to discuss the functions of human resource management, such as: planning, the recruiting process, performance measurement, occupational health and safety, and compensation.
 In addition, the laws applicable to labor relations are presented and emphasis is placed on the optimal design of compensation plans that promote motivation, organizational commitment, and the achievement of organizational goals.
-I know determines student knowledge through readings, case studies, reports, and tests.
-This course is offered face-to-face and not face-to-face.
+Determines student knowledge through readings, case studies, reports, and tests.